magoo/risk-measurement/content/en/blog/log4j-forecast/index.md

 **Update**: This forecast has been scored! 🎉

-The outcome was `No`, and was a big error (`0.8602347222222221`) compared to our forecasting track record.
+The outcome was `No`, and was a big error (~`0.860`) compared to our [track record](https://magoo.github.io/risk-measurement/forecasts/).
 Below is some of the insight before and during the forecasting window.
 This helps us understand our mindset at the time of forecasting.

 A lot of summarized retrospective can be pulled from this [MalwareTech explanation](https://twitter.com/MalwareTechBlog/status/1476817703432175616).